astridot/njin/documentation.md

 }

 package javascript {
-    public JavaScript // javascript.JavaScript has no static, private NodeJS    // but javascript.NodeJS does have one }
+    private JavaScript // javascript.JavaScript has no static, protected NodeJS    // but javascript.NodeJS does have one }

 package htmlcss {
-    private HTML
+    protected HTML
 }

 class MyProject extends htmlcss implements htmlcss.HTML {